RedHoodedWraith/GoLang_Experiments/README.md

 ## Introduction

-This was done as part of my upskilling at Loyalty New Zealand.
+This was done as part of my upskilling back when I was at the now defunct *Loyalty New Zealand Ltd*.

 Everything in [go_tour] is code from my exercise attempts from *[A Tour of Go](https://go.dev/tour)*.